moccalotto/kaos/_brainstorms/farout.md

 years.

 In 2072, CSA commenced the building of The CSA NuSol Ark Fleet.
-A number of manned, but highly automated spaceships, intended to reach NuSol in about 250 years.
-The crew and personnel on an Arkship would be stored in stasis vaults, and be genetically engineered to better tolerate the extremely long sleep in the vaults.
-The motivation was simple: to survive.
-Earth was becoming more and more uninhabitable, and the terraforming of mars was a multi-century process.
-Thus, seeking fortunes on new planets appeared to be the way to go.
+A number of partially manned, highly automated spaceships, intended to reach NuSol in about 500 years.
+The people on the Arkships would be stored in stasis vaults and be genetically engineered to tolerate the extreme stasis cycles.
+The motivation was two-fold: survival and greed.
+Earth was fast becomming uninhabitable and drained of resources.
+And since the terraforming of mars was a multi-century process, seeking fortunes in a new star system appeared to be the way to go.

-In the following 30 years, hundreds of manned and unmanned missions to NuSol were launched.
+In the following 30 years, hundreds of "manned" and unmanned missions to NuSol were launched.
 As time progressed, the ICA drive became more and more efficient and powerful.
 This resulted in wide variety of NuSol missions: Some had the purpose of over-taking the previous (and slower) spacecraft, and pave the way